 Wanda McClellan teaches English and social studies.
 She joined the Gulf faculty in the middle of the 2003-04 school year.
 Mrs. McClellan was born in New Orleans and was raised in Monroe, Louisiana.
 She has a B. A. degree from Northeast Louisiana University in Monroe.
 She taught at the Renaissance Center in Citrus County for seven years.
 She has three children, ages 20, 18, and 15.
 Her husband runs the MRI Center at Community Hospital in New Port Richey.
 She says she likes sports, and her favorite sport is baseball.
 She was the Citrus County Teacher of the Year in 2002.

-John McGuire joined the Gulf faculty at the start of the 2011-12 school year.
+CDR John McGuire joined the Gulf faculty at the start of the 2011-12 school year.
 He is the Senior Naval Science Instructor (SNSI) in our NJROTC program.
-He retired from 21 years of active duty in 2007 and has been teaching NJROTC ever since.
-He attended University of Florida for 3 years and graduated with a BS in Economics from Florida State University.
-He earned an MS in Manpower Systems Analysis from the Naval Postgraduate School in Monterey, CA. John is married and has two sons, Tyler (20), a junior at UF, and Steven (18), a senior at Newsome High School in Hillsborough County.
-He came to Gulf from Pasco High School in Dade City, where he was the SNSI.
+He retired from the Navy after 21 years of active duty in 2007 and has been teaching NJROTC ever since.
+He attended the University of Florida for 3 years and graduated with a BS in Economics from Florida State University.
+He earned an MS in Manpower Systems Analysis from the Naval Postgraduate School in Monterey, CA. He has two sons, Tyler (26) and Steven (24).
 His hobbies are boating, fishing, diving, and anything related to the water.

 Jason Messamore is the SSAP instructor.